The “Riding” series speaks of freedom and traveling through life.

 My name is Lorraine Brennan.

 I was born in Suffern NY.
 At age ten we moved to Mississippi.
 In culture shock, steeped in the south and with yankee parents, I began my new life in a new world.
 Coming from such a big loving family with eight siblings, has deeply effected my perspective.
 I am enamored with the complexity of the human figure and it’s psyche.
 Having northern and southern experiences has influenced my subject matter as well.
 The Riding series is the city girl in me, while the Girls Getting Ready series reflects the hot lazy weekends in the South, that I love.

 My paintings are modern genre’ scenes of everyday life experiences.
 I count on the fact that we have universal emotions and experiences.
 I hope for connections, remembrances, inspiration, and de’ja’ vu, for the viewer.

 The Underwater Series is about freedom as well.
-It also has religious overtones.
+It has religious overtones.
 To float, you must let go, release tension, and have faith.
 Swimming feels like a religious experience to me.
 I am able to finally calm my mind and just feel the rhythm of the water, floating, bobbing up and down….. inhale…… exhale…….
 It is the closest I have ever gotten to meditating and the only time I have been able to visualize my father, whom died from colon cancer at a young 58 years old.

-All of my work is an Ode’ to the powerful women who created and raised nine compassionate children.
+All of my work is an Ode’ to the powerful parents, Edward and Alice Brennan, who created and raised nine compassionate children.
 We are spreading the love that she and my father blessed us with.
 My family experiences have made me the person and artist I am today.